1987 NCAA Division I women's lacrosse tournament

 The 1987 NCAA Division I Women's Lacrosse Championship was the sixth annual single-elimination tournament to determine the national championship for Division I National Collegiate Athletic Association (NCAA) women's college lacrosse.
 The championship game was played at Byrd Stadium in College Park, Maryland during May 1987.

-Penn State defeated Temple, 7–6, in the final to win their first championship.
+Penn State defeated Temple, 7–6, in the final to win their fourth national championship, albeit first in the NCAA.

 The leading scorers for the tournament, both with 9 goals, were Karen Geromini, from New Hampshire, and Tami Worley, from Penn State.
 The Most Outstanding Player trophy was not awarded this year.

 Qualification

 All NCAA Division I women's lacrosse programs were eligible for this championship.
 In the end, 6 teams contested this tournament, an increase of two from the previous year.